 Aloe houseplants often do not bloom at all unless steps are taken to force the plant to bloom.

 With 500 species of aloe plants I cannot possibly list all of them here and outline how many times they bloom per year.

-However, as a general rule-of-thumb you can expect your aloe plant to bloom at the very least once every year but don’t be surprised if your plant blooms again before 12 months have passed.
+However, as a general rule-of-thumb you can expect your aloe plant to bloom at the very least once every year.
+Just don’t be surprised if your plant blooms again before the 12 months have passed.

 This is especially true of an aloe garden plant that is growing in the correct tropical or subtropical climate zone.

 How long an aloe plant stays in bloom

 So how long does an aloe bloom last?

 Aloe blooms can last several months.